A malicious skill ran curl and exfiltrated your data. The agent never asked.

 Form field protection

-Prevent agents from reading or writing to password, credit card, and SSN fields regardless of what instructions appear in the page content.
+Deny agent reads and writes on password, credit card, and SSN fields regardless of what instructions appear in the page content.
 Require approval for form submissions to payment or deletion endpoints.

 Credential isolation